JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 Uses a **stack** to decide which node to visit next.
 Visits all nodes down a path before backtracking.
 Can be done recursively or iteratively.

 ## Trees
 Trees are just graphs with extra rules.
 Specifically, a connected undirected graph with no cycles.
 Used for **path finding algorithms** and **file systems**.
+They can be

 ![image](https://user-images.githubusercontent.com/72783315/168257022-a7303f2f-d6ae-4ea0-a485-ffc20c3cf228.png)